waynefenwick/10-SVG-logo-maker/README.md

 ## Installation

-1. Install node.js.
-2. Install npm.
-3. Install the modules fs, inquirer, util and jest.
-Go to the terminal and type in npm install + module name.
-You are now ready to use the application.
+1. Install node.js, npm and the modules fs, inquirer, util and jest.
+2. Go to the terminal and type in npm install + module name.
+3. Build your index.js file.
+     - Create classes for Shape, Circle, Square, Triangle and Text.
+These should extend from the Shape class
+     - Create an async function that contains inqirer prompt questions.
+          - These can include text (up to 3 characters), text color, shape type and shape color.
+          - You can add a border and border color options to the inquirer class if you would like.
+     - remember to let the SVG content depend on the inquirer questions.
+4. You are now ready to use the application.

 * [Node.js Installation](https://nodejs.org/en)